mosesn/Config-Files/README.md

-My very trivial config files.
+#My very trivial config files.

+##Emacs Installation:
+Add the emacs directory to ~/

-TODO: More yak-shaving.
+##TODO: More yak-shaving.